mapillary/mapillary-js/doc/README.md

 After cloning MapillaryJS, run `yarn install` in this directory to fetch the documentation dependencies.
 Then, you can run several commands:

+- `yarn build-dist` builds the `mapillary-js` library into the `dist` directory.
+This step is required for building the docs.
 - `yarn start-docs` starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
 It omits the API and examples sections for faster iteration.
 - `yarn build` generates static content into the `build` directory and can be served using any static contents hosting service.
 - `yarn serve` serves the static content in the `build` directory.